 Browse our workshops below.
-Most workshops last approximately an hour or you can combine to have a longer science session.
+Any session can be adjusted to suit your requirements, depending on how many children we’ll work with in one group and how many groups there are, for example sessions can be combined to create a longer science session or tweaked to produce a shorter session.
 We can also create a bespoke workshop or work with you to help you deliver your ideas.Book Your Space

 Make & take a variety of toys such as the flextangle, the climber, the pecking bird, balancing dragonfly….all rely on the laws of physics to work.
 A fun and creative workshop.